anshori/leafletjs-mapcentercoordinate/README.md

 # leafletjs-mapcentercoordinate

+This repository contains how to display the map center coordinates and zoom values using Leaflet JS.

-Guide for determining the center point of the map and zoom value in creating a web map
+This can be used as a guide to determine the center coordinates of the map and the zoom value in making the next web map.

 ![preview](preview.png)